Fleex255/CustomShim/CustomShim/README.md

 * `FakeSchTask` can be applied to [Autoruns(c)](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) to make them see a fake scheduled task with a name specified as the shim command line.
   It demonstrates how to write shims that hook COM member functions or use/validate the shim command line.

-The project only supports x86 shims at the moment.
-It must be compiled in Release mode to be used on machines without the MSVC Debug Runtime.
+The project must be compiled in Release mode to be used on machines without the MSVC Debug Runtime.
+Shim module bitness must match that of the applications it provides shims for.

 To create a new shim: